SchweizerischeBundesbahnen/netzgrafik-editor-converter/README.md

 ## Contributing

-This repository includes a [CONTRIBUTING.md](CONTRIBUTING.md) that outlines how to contribute to the project, including how to submit bug reports, feature requests, and pull requests.
-Coding standards that you should follow when contributing to the project are described in [CODING_STANDARDS.md](CODING_STANDARDS.md).
+This repository includes [Contribution Guidelines](CONTRIBUTING.md) that outline how to contribute to the project, including how to submit bug reports, feature requests, and pull requests.
+The [Coding Standards](CODING_STANDARDS.md) outline best practices and rules to follow when coding.

 ## Continuous Integration